Department of Biostatistics

 BIOS 635.
 Introduction to Machine Learning.
 3 Credits.

 This course will be an introductory course to machine learning.
-The goal is to equip students with knowledge of existing tools for data analysis and to get students prepared for more advanced courses in machine learning.
-This course is restricted to SPH Master of Public Health students.
+The goal is to equip students with knowledge of existing tools for data analysis and to prepare students for more advanced courses in machine learning.
+Students in the SPH Master of Public Health with a Public Health Data Science concentration receive priority for enrollment.

 Rules & Requirements